• Skip to primary navigation

 Ever since I was a little girl, sweet potatoes have been my favorite root vegetables.
 It's funny that back then, I used to enjoy raw sweet potatoes freshly pulled from the ground while still warm and full of soil.

 By the way, what are sweet potatoes?
 Where do they come from, and how many types of sweet potatoes are there?
-ManyEats traces the history of the sweet potatoes, it's a fascinating story I recommend you read it.
+ManyEats traces the history of sweet potatoes; it's a fascinating story that I recommend you read it.

 And don't mistake orange sweet potatoes for yams.
 Yams are another family of root vegetables.